denten-books/plain-text/3-format.md

 familiar ordering structures on the disk.
 These two ways of ordering are not equivalent to each other.
 They imply differing possibilities and affordances.
-Formats mediate between data structures, transforming one into the other according to a predefined set of rules.
+Formats mediate between data structures, transforming one into the other according to predefined rules.
 The screen projection---content arranged on the screen---which represents a mental image---information stored in the head---becomes inscription---information stored in the machine.
 The complexity of the interface between these disparate symbolisms stems from the fundamental incompatibility between incommensurate physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

 [^ln3-symbolisms]: I am interlacing language from Wittgenstein and Alexander Galloway.
 On disparate symbolisms see @wittgenstein_philosophical_1974, 45.